 The overall collagen content per unit area of the skin surface is known to decline approximately 1 percent per year.
 Three primary structural components of the dermis — collagen, elastin and glycosaminoglycans (GAGs) —have been the focus of most anti-aging research pertaining to the skin to include anti-wrinkle creams and various filling agents that you may find at the dermatologist.

-Because natural oils are pure and do not contain toxic ingredients, they can be absorbed safely and effectively — helping your skin and the areas around your eyes retain moisture and, therefore, reducing the appearance of wrinkles.
-It works by allowing the nutrients and proteins in essential oils like frankincense oil to encourage cell-regeneration.
-Try this homemade eye cream today!
+Because these four ingredients are pure and this eye cream recipe doesn’t contain toxic ingredients, they can be absorbed safely and effectively — helping your skin and the areas around your eyes retain moisture and, therefore, reducing the appearance of wrinkles.
+It works by allowing the nutrients and proteins in these ingredients to encourage cell-regeneration.

 - 10 drops frankincense essential oil

 - Put shea butter and coconut oil in a small glass bowl, then place that bowl in a sauce pan that is filled with water.
 Do not allow any water to get into the bowl.